TomoriNow/flutter-midoku-final/README.md

 * Gregorius Samuel Hutahean: User Display Page
 <br>

-* Muhammad Sakhran Thayyib / Duden: Search Page, Admin Page(with Seam)
+* Muhammad Sakhran Thayyib / Duden: Search Page, Admin Page(with Sean)
 <br>
 **Note:** Our group members may help/work on pages/modules/functions outside of what they have been assigned to, in which case their contribution will be acknowledged during presentation/an update to the README after stage 1
 ### User roles or actors in the application